Rakibul25/weather-app-flutter-/README.md

 # Introduction
 This is a weather application which will show you real-time weather update.
-Using (openweather API)[https://openweathermap.org/] for this project, This API provides real-time weather data.
+Using [penweather API](htps://openweathermap.org/)for this project, This API provides real-time weather data.